blockchainofthings/CatenisBlocksWPPlugin/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
-Upgrade to this version to advantage of Catenis off-chain messages.
+All users are advised to upgrade to this latest version.